Tips for Assignments and Exams

 - Read over your assessments or essays on paper before submitting them.
 It’s often easier to pick up typos, formatting errors and parts that don’t read as well.
 A fresh pair of eyes is often really useful for editing so ask a friend or family member to read it before you submit it.

-- Getting your referencing style correct – check your unit outline or talk to your lecturer to confirm the correct style of referencing for each unit.
+- Getting your referencing style correct – check your subject outline or talk to your lecturer to confirm the correct style of referencing for each subject.
 The librarians can help and the University Store sells small guides to referencing.

 - Be properly prepared for exams.
 It’s not a good idea to try and fluke your exams, so revise regularly.
 That way you’ll be able to walk into your exams confident that you’re prepared.

 - Read the exam question/instructions carefully and then read them again.
 It sounds obvious but it could save you from trying to write twelve little essays instead of the three required; like I did, because I did not take the time to understand the instructions properly.